genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_1.1_2022.md

 the `Programs` directory.
 We have `genesis-2.0.0.tar` and `genesis-2.0.0`.
 In fact, we don't need the `genesis-2.0.0.tar` anymore, and we can delete it with the `rm` command.
-Here, instead of deleting the file, we would like to make a "`Source`" directory, compress the tar file, and keep it there.
+Here, instead of deleting the file, we would like to make a `Source` directory, compress the tar file, and keep it there.
 This is because we can quickly reinstall the program without downloading it again, and also we can install other software in the `Programs` directory later.